FLCAC-admin/FLCAC-docs/docs/index.md

 🚧 **This site is under construction.
 New content will continue to be added** 🚧

 Welcome to the Federal LCA Commons documentation site.
-Here we provide guideance and resources for accessing data from the Federal LCA Commons (www.lcacommons.gov).
+Here we provide guidance and resources for accessing data from the Federal LCA Commons (www.lcacommons.gov).

 This site is generated with [MyST Markdown](https://mystmd.org/) from content stored on the [FLCAC-Curation GitHub repository](https://github.com/FLCAC-admin/FLCAC-Curation).